 New Orleans to New Iberia

-New Orleans, founded in 1718, is famous for its live music, delicious cuisine, Mardi Gras, tax free shopping historic districts, museums, parties, parades and festivals!
+New Orleans, founded in 1718, is famous for its live music, delicious cuisine, Mardi Gras, tax free shopping, historic districts, museums, parties, parades and festivals!
 For a taste of Cajun cuisine, stop in Houma for traditional blackened redfish and shrimp étouffée.
-Drive on to New Iberia and learn about plantation life before visiting the world famous Tabasco® Sauce Factory on Avery Island and see how the pepper sauce is made as you tour the factory.
+Drive on to New Iberia and learn about plantation life before visiting the world famous Tabasco® Sauce Factory on Avery Island where you can see how the pepper sauce is made as you tour the factory.